4 unintended consequences of wearing masks—and how to fix them

 If healthcare workers wear surgical masks, there is good evidence that it limits the spread of respiratory viral infections in hospitals.
-But there is no clear evidence that surgical masks protect members of the public from getting or passing on these sorts of infections – most likely because of incorrect use.
+But there is no clear evidence that surgical masks protect members of the public from getting or passing on these sorts of infections—most likely because of incorrect use.
 For cloth masks worn by the public, the picture is even murkier.

-Surgical masks are made up of several layers of non-woven plastic and can effectively filter very small particles, such as droplets of SARS-CoV-2 (the virus that causes COVID-19).
+Surgical masks are made up of several layers of nonwoven plastic and can effectively filter very small particles, such as droplets of SARS-CoV-2 (the virus that causes COVID-19).
 The masks typically contain an external waterproof layer and an internal absorbent layer.

-Although masks made from scarves, T-shirts or other fabrics can’t provide the same level of protection and durability as surgical masks, they can block some of the large droplets exhaled by the wearer, hence protecting others from viral exposure.
+Although masks made from scarves, T-shirts, or other fabrics can’t provide the same level of protection and durability as surgical masks, they can block some of the large droplets exhaled by the wearer, hence protecting others from viral exposure.
 But their ability to filter droplets depends on their construction.
-Multi-layered cloth masks are better at filtering but harder to breathe through.
+Multilayered cloth masks are better at filtering but harder to breathe through.
 And they become wetter quicker than single-layer masks.

 The question we need to ask is not so much whether cloth masks offer as good a protection as surgical masks (we know that they don’t, and perhaps that’s fine), but whether there are serious unintended consequences of recommending their widespread use by members of the public.